dingxiao/dari/docs/documentation/tutorial.md

 Ooops!
 No results were found.
 This happens because our User objects were saved prior to adding the `@Indexed` annotation, so it only applies to new objects that we create.
-The `db-bulk` debug tool can help us here.
+The **db-bulk** debug tool can help us here.
 We will use the **Indexer** to fix the indexes on the objects that are missing them.
 Select `demo.poll.User` from the dropdown leaving the other fields as their defaults for now, and click Start.
-This kicks off a background task that we can monitor in yet another Dari debug tool, `task`, by clicking the link generated under **Ongoing Tasks**.
+This kicks off a background task that we can monitor in yet another Dari debug tool, **task**, by clicking the link generated under **Ongoing Tasks**.

 ![Poll Example 6](img/tutorial/poll06.png)

-We won't go into detail about the `task` tool now, instead lets retry our query again to make sure our fields are indexed.
+We won't go into detail about the **task** tool now, instead lets retry our query to make sure our fields are indexed (AGAIN, making sure User is selected from the dropdown first).

 Voila!!
 1 result found for "David".
-And we can verify the same using our code snippet from earlier.
+We can verify the same using our code snippet from earlier.

 ![Poll Example 7](img/tutorial/poll07.png)

-Before moving on, let's take a quick look at some of the additional features the `query` tool has to offer.
+Before moving on, let's take a quick look at some of the additional features the **query** tool has to offer.
 Clicking a result hyperlink yields a popup that lets us view and edit the raw JSON representation of the object, as well as a tab presenting an auto-generated UI where we can easily change the field values on the object and save them.
 Cool!

 ![Poll Example 8](img/tutorial/poll08.png)
 ![Poll Example 9](img/tutorial/poll09.png)